samsarahq/samsara-sdks/goapiclient/docs/Driver.md

 `func (o *Driver) SetUsername(v string)`

 SetUsername gets a reference to the given string and assigns it to the Username field.

+### GetVehicleGroupTag

+`func (o *Driver) GetVehicleGroupTag() DriverVehicleGroupTag`

+GetVehicleGroupTag returns the VehicleGroupTag field if non-nil, zero value otherwise.

+### GetVehicleGroupTagOk

+`func (o *Driver) GetVehicleGroupTagOk() (DriverVehicleGroupTag, bool)`

+GetVehicleGroupTagOk returns a tuple with the VehicleGroupTag field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasVehicleGroupTag

+`func (o *Driver) HasVehicleGroupTag() bool`

+HasVehicleGroupTag returns a boolean if a field has been set.

+### SetVehicleGroupTag

+`func (o *Driver) SetVehicleGroupTag(v DriverVehicleGroupTag)`

+SetVehicleGroupTag gets a reference to the given DriverVehicleGroupTag and assigns it to the VehicleGroupTag field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)